hennyu/papers/README.md

 # papers
-Data and scripts accompanying papers.
+Data and scripts accompanying papers authored by Ulrike Henny-Krahmer.